sebasrp/avt-service/README.md

 **Endpoint:** `POST /api/telemetry`

-Receives telemetry data and logs it to the console.
+Receives telemetry data and stores it in TimescaleDB.

 **Request Body:** JSON